Ten Things to Know About Learning the Violin

 |

-String instruments, or chordophone refer to all musical instruments that produce sound through the vibration of the string or strings stretched between two points.
-Orchestral string instrument is a more specific category of string instruments found in an orchestra, namely the violin, viola, cello, double bass, and harp.
+String instruments or chordophones refer to all musical instruments that produce sound through the vibration of the string or strings stretched between two points.
+Orchestral string instrument is a more specific category of string instruments found in a western classical orchestra, namely the violin, viola, cello, double bass, and harp.
 The violin family also distinguishes itself from the viol family (viola da gamba) developed in the late 15th century.

 The violin is a difficult instrument to learn at the beginning stage.
 Compared to other instruments such as the piano, violin students take longer time to learn to make a decent sound and to play a simple tune.
 The actions involved in playing even a single note is much more complex on the violin.
 It is important for parents and students not to be discouraged by this.

-6. The early lessons tend to focus a lot on the posture, so you may not hear a lot of playing yet
+No. 6 - The beginning lessons tend to focus a lot on the posture and movements, so you may not hear a lot of music yet

-Having a good posture is extremely important in playing the violin, and this has to be developed right from the start.
-It will be much easier for the learning down the road, so be patient with it.
+Having a good posture is extremely important in playing the violin, and this has to be developed right from a young age.
+In the future, it will be much easier for the students to learn if their foundation is strong, so be patient with it.

 Suggested reading: Finding Balance and Ease in Violin Posture

 Intonation refers to the accuracy of the pitches.
-All violinists including the professionals work on improving their intonation all the time.
-It is the most time consuming effort in violin practice and it requires both technical and aural skills.
+All violinists including the professionals never stop working on their intonation.
+It is the most time consuming aspect of violin practice and it requires good technical and aural skills.

 Suggested reading: Improve Your Violin Intonation

-8. Much of the goals in learning the violin is to be able to produce good tone
+No. 8 - One of the main learning goals is to be able to produce a good tone

-Good tone comes from relaxed and tension-free movements when playing the violin, which in turn comes from having a good and balanced posture.
+Good tone comes from unhindered vibration of the violin strings produced by relaxed and tension-free movements, which in turn comes from a good and balanced posture.
 Good intonation also help to enhance the tone of the violin.

 Suggested reading: Playing the Violin With Beautiful Tone

-We all love to play our favorite tunes, but that does not mean that we can run away from the uninteresting technical works.
-Scales and arpeggios, etudes and studies are all very useful tools to build good technique.
+We all love to play our favorite tunes, but that does not mean that we get to skip the tiresome technical works.
+Scales, arpeggios, etudes and studies are all very useful materials to build good technique.

 Suggested reading: A Guide to Violin Etudes and Studies